MakeSchool-Tutorials/Doodler-Cpp/P5-Make-it-Multiplayer/content.md

 #Bonus

-Here are some additional challenges (in order from easy to hard):
+Here are some optional challenges (in order from easy to hard):

 - Make it so that pressing the clear button clears both screens in duo mode
 - Add an animated spinning sprite that displays while two devices are connecting